ServiceNow connector FAQs

 How does the connector pull data incrementally?

 In order to incrementally ingest a table, the table must have one of the following columns.
-If none of these columns exists, then the connector snapshots the source table and overwrite the destination table.
+If none of these columns exists, then the connector snapshots the source table and overwrites the destination table.

 Why is my ServiceNow ingestion performance slow?

 Databricks recommends working with your ServiceNow administrator to enable ServiceNow-side indexing on the cursor field.
 The cursor column is selected from the following list, in order of availability and preference: sys_updated_on (first choice), sys_created_on (second choice), sys_archived (third choice).
 This is a standard approach for improving performance when ingesting using the ServiceNow APIs.
 Setting the index allows Databricks to avoid fully scanning the entire sys_updated_on column, which can bottleneck large updates.
 For instructions, see Create a table index in the ServiceNow documentation.
-If the issue persists, create a support ticket.